 Facebook’s Audience Insights Tool lets you easily learn even more about your target audiences.
 Traditional Buyer Personas involve a fair amount of guesswork.
 But Audience Insights gives you real world in-sight about your potential customers.

 First, start with a general, fairly obvious interest of your target audience.
-This is the interest you use to start your Audience Insights search.
+This the interest you use to start your Audience Insights search.
 Click on Page Likes to see other interests that overlap with your original topic.

 These topics will show you new categories to market in.
 You’ll also be able to further develop your customer profile based on actual marketplace information.